engineerkintu/Ceros-Ski/README.md

 The solution that I implemented was to tracking of the crashed state and direction are completely different.
 "So far, that is where I am, but let me look for more bugs and do unit tests"

+### Unit test
+I wrote unit tests to verify the left and right direction during skier movement.
+I wrote some more tests for the skier jump and collision detection code as well.
+Running tests with the `--watch` flag definitely helps.
+As I went through later and made changes to code that I had tested, I knew right away when I had broken something, and I also knew right away when it was working again.

+### Extend existing functionality
+I added a mechanism to keep track of whether the skier was jumping or not.
+I have used an array constant to include various images for the jump animation.
+I have added `SKIER_JUMP_TIME` to controll animation.
+To make the skier enjoy, I added the jump ramp asset as another possible obstacle, it also has the same opportunity as other objects to appear on the map.
+When the skier detects a collision, the asset type of the obstacle is checked.
+If it's a jump ramp, the skier is put into a jumping state, and an animation counter is started to progress through each animation step.
+After the last step is completed, the skier is no longer in a jumping state.
+To add on, while the skier is jumping and he meets a rock or a collission, the collision is ignored.
+The skier can not change directions while he is jumping.
+I have added a rhino whose speed increases slightly as time passes.

+### Build something new
+I made a rhino class, by extending from Entity class.
+In rhino movement, I did spawn the rhino off screen and have him slowly increase his speed so he would eventually catch up to the skier.
+The Rhino has three states: chasing, eating, and celebrating.
+He starts in chase state, moving at his current speed directly toward the skier.
+The main game loop triggers the rhino to detect his own collision with the skier, just like the skier detects his own collisions with any obstacles.
+Once the rhino collides with the skier, he enters eating mode, also triggering the skier to hide and setting the skier's state to eaten.
+A skier in an eaten state can't move,ending the game.
+Once the rhino plays through the eating animation, it enters celebrate mode.

+### Documentation
+To run the project locally, after getting the repo from https://github.com/engineerkintu/Ceros-Ski.git  and enter these commands `npm install && npm run dev` and open http://localhost:8080/ in the browser will have to suffice.